-- 1. Collect his/her uniform and equipment immediately. - 2.
+- 1. Collect the student-athlete's uniform and equipment immediately. - 2.
 If the student-athlete fails to turn in any uniform or equipment: - a.
-Contact the student and give him/her a deadline for the equipment to be returned. - b.
+Contact the student and give the student a deadline for the equipment to be returned.

+- b.
 Contact a parent/guardian immediately if the student fails to make the deadline. - c.
 See the Athletic Director for proper procedures to follow and current bid prices for replacement. - d.
-Contact the Athletic Director for further action if the equipment still has not been returned.

-e.
-Place the student-athlete on a debt list with the schools' Financial Secretary; the Accounting Department will send an invoice
+Contact the Athletic Director for further action if the equipment still has not been returned. - e.
+Place the student-athlete on a fine list with the schools' Financial Secretary; the Accounting Department will send an invoice

-1.26 Safety/Injury
+6.1.26 Safety/Injury